mknzz/burglary-docs/new_tiers.md

 }
 ```

+{: .note }
-> **Note:** These are only needed if your `NotifyJobStarted` and related functions reference tier specific locale keys.
+These are only needed if your `NotifyJobStarted` and related functions reference tier specific locale keys.
 The default implementation constructs messages using generic keys with the tier number.

 ---